arjunumenon/M365Sat-Pune-2024/deck/README.md

-# SESSION NAME
+# M365 Saturday Pune 2024

-This repository has the deck which is used by Arjun Menon in SESSION for the session **TOPIC NAME**
+This repository has the artifacts which is used by Arjun Menon in M365 Saturday, Pune 2024 for the session **Testing the Untestable using M365 Developer Proxy - Ensuring that your M365 Apps are resilient**

 ## Pre-requisites